otocolobus-com/aws-cdk-serverbluegreendeploymentgroup/API.md

 ```

 - *Type:* aws-cdk-lib.Duration
-- *Default:* if `originalInstancePolicy` is `TERMINATE`, this is required and the default value is 5 minutes. - otherwise, this is ignored.
+- *Default:* if `originalInstancePolicy` is `TERMINATE`, this is required - otherwise, this is ignored.

 How long to wait before terminating the original instances.